The mass of the dark matter particle from theory and observations: The linear Boltzmann-Vlasov equation.

-We match in this section the observed surface density (Table 1) with the theoretical surface density computed here below.
+We match in this section the observed surface density (Table 1) with the surface density computed from eqs. (\ref{muteo}) and (\ref{muteo2}).
 This gives as a result eq.(\ref{eqq}) which determines the primordial phase density.

-We first compute theoretically the linear profile and the halo radius obtained from it to obtain the theoretical surface density.